 - Manager Instance

-- This is the AWS EC2 instance that you will SSH-into and do work on.
+This is the main host (ex.
+AWS EC2 instance or local machine) that you will SSH-into and do work on.
 This is where you’ll clone your copy of FireSim and use the FireSim Manager to deploy builds/simulations from.

 - Build Farm

-- These are instances that are elastically started/terminated by the FireSim manager when you run FPGA builds.
+These are instances that are managed by the FireSim manager when you run FPGA builds.
 The manager will automatically ship source for builds to these instances and run the Verilog -> FPGA Image process on them.

 - Run Farm

-- These are a tagged collection of F1 (and M4) instances that the manager automatically launches and deploys simulations onto.
-You can launch multiple Run Farms in parallel, each with their own tag, to run multiple separate simulations in parallel.
+These are a collection of instances that the manager manages and deploys simulations onto.
+You can use multiple Run Farms in parallel, to run multiple separate simulations in parallel.